 Who are we?

 EteSync was created by Tom, aka tasn, (more info on his website) because he was frustrated with the lack of secure solutions for contacts and calendar sync or even backup.
 For a short while there was Flock by the people behind Signal, but unfortunately it didn't last long.

 Tom, as a long time open source contributor, privacy fanatic and previously a lead developer for SHR, the biggest Openmoko (the most free phone to have existed so far), decided to take matters to his own hands and create EteSync.

-The best way to contact us is by email.
+If you would like to contact us regarding a private matter, you can do so by email.
 If your email contains sensitive or private information, please encrypt it using the PGP with the key listed below.